Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 ### Projections

-While reducers gives you a programmatic imperative approach to alter state in your system, projections gives you a declarative approach.
-Although it does not hold the flexibility of a **reducer** or the power of a **reactor**, it holds its own set of powers that that would be hard to achieve yourself with a **reactor** or **reducer**.
-For instance, it supports relationships such as one-to-many and also one-to-one.
-When you're just producing state, projections will for the most part get you there, and it will get you there faster.
+While reducers provide a programmatic, imperative approach to altering state in your system, projections offer a declarative approach.
+Although projections may not have the flexibility of a **reducer** or the power of a **reactor**, they possess unique capabilities that can be challenging to achieve with a **reactor** or **reducer**.
+For instance, projections support relationships such as one-to-many and one-to-one.
+When your goal is to produce state, projections will often be sufficient and will help you achieve your objectives more quickly.

-Lets start by defining a read model that will be used in the projection.
+Let's start by defining a read model that will be used in the projection.

 {{snippet:Quickstart-BorrowedBook}}